rinkurock/easy-docker/readme.md

 and follow the instructions on command line

-* sudo for only addning local domain address on /etc/hosts file on your system.
+* sudo for only adding local domain address on /etc/hosts file on your system.

 You can check it by run:
 ```Bash